pydanny/pydanny-event-notes/PyconAU2011/decorators.rst

 * Slides and content at https://bitbucket.org/gjcross/talks

-.. warning:: Designed for clarity and not production code!
+.. warning:: Code examples are designed for clarity and not for production code!

 What is a decorator?
 =====================